Unity-Technologies/ml-agents-dots/Documentation~/README.md

  "com.unity.test-framework.performance": "1.3.3-preview",
  "com.unity.coding": "0.1.0-preview.13"
  ```
+ * In your Unity project, you should see the Package Manager resolving the new packages (this may take several minutes).
- * In the Package Manager window, select DOTS ML-Agents and import the Samples you need.
+ * Go to Window -> Package Manager.
+Select DOTS ML-Agents and import all the samples.

 ### Install Python code
  * Clone this repository in a new folder